DeVi978/VISUPROJ/README.md

 that might interest an inquisitive cricket mind and answered them in a visual way for ease of capturing the data analysis results.

 **Dataset Source**: <https://www.kaggle.com/anuranroy/ipldatasets>

+The csv files used for data analysis are deliveries2.csv and matches.csv.

+The R code for the Exploratory Data Analysis is done in file ipl.R and the pdf output is in file ipl.pdf.